Supporting the implementation of an emissions trading scheme in Ukraine

 State of implementation/results

-- In December 2021, the MEPR launched another series of events with the support of the project.
-The aim of these events was to involve stakeholders in the discussion about the introduction of an ETS in Ukraine.
-On February 22, 2023, the last event in this series took place as an online high-level event.
-Immediately after the final event, the main findings from the stakeholder engagement process were analyzed and a report with recommendations for the continuation of the dialogue with stakeholders on the introduction of the ETS was submitted to the MEPR.
+- In December 2021, the Ministry of Environmental Protection and Natural Resources (MEPR), with project support, launched another series of events aimed at involving stakeholders in discussions about the introduction of an ETS in Ukraine.
+The last event in this series took place as an online high-level event on February 22, 2023.
+Immediately after the final event, the main findings from the stakeholder engagement process were analyzed, and a report with recommendations for continuing the dialogue on ETS introduction was submitted to the MEPR.

 Latest Update: